 Overuse of certain words can signal to Google that the content is spammy in nature.
 Keyword stuffing is a thing of the past.
 It might work in some low-competition and highly niche industries, on some posts, but you should avoid this practice in general.

 An excellent tool to help improve your content is ProWritingAid.
+(Check out this ProWritingAid Review).
 This online editing software shows you which words are overused, how often you use filler words, and a whole host of other important points.

 If you’ve been reading about SEO for any length of time you’ll know that meta tags do not influence the positioning of your article on the Search Engine Results Pages (SERPs).
-Like the practice of keyword stuffing, meta tags crammed with target keywords are old hat.
+As with the practice of keyword stuffing, meta tags crammed with target keywords are old hat.

 Not only is this an outdated and useless practice it can be detrimental to your rankings.

 Click-Through Rates (CTRs), the percentage of users that click your post link in the SERPs affect your rankings.
 Google monitors how often your content is clicked per keyword search and decides from the CTR whether your content is relevant and appealing to users.
 One of the biggest influencers of CTRs is the meta description.

 Look at the following results for the phrase “best travel blogs 2017”.
 Almost every one could improve the meta description and make it easier for users to understand what the content is about